eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 > Check out the wiki on [transaction](/wiki/EL/transaction.md) to see EVM in action.

 ## Wrapping up

+We've explored how opcodes are the core instructions executed by the EVM, operating on the stack to perform computations.
+Computed results can be stored ephemerally in memory or persisted in contract storage.

 Developers rarely write EVM assembly code directly unless performance optimization is crucial.
 Instead, most developers work with higher-level languages like [Solidity](https://soliditylang.org/), which is then compiled into bytecode.